About Veterinary Care in Watford

 Our Score (83/100)

-Medivet 24 Hour Watford is part of the Medivet group and is set up for round-the-clock care, including overnight hospitalisation and intensive care.
-The clinic lists in-house diagnostics (lab tests, X‑rays, ultrasound, ECG) and more advanced procedures such as endoscopy, keyhole surgery and an orthopaedic theatre.
 From the latest reviews, owners frequently mention staff taking time with nervous pets and explaining treatment clearly (including updates while pets stayed overnight).
 A minority of recent reviews report serious concerns about costs and outcomes—one describes paying around £1,000 for an overnight stay with no clear diagnosis, and another describes a distressing experience around aftercare following euthanasia.

-Medivet 24 Hour Watford is part of the Medivet group and is set up for round-the-clock care, including overnight hospitalisation and intensive care.
-The clinic lists in-house diagnostics (lab tests, X‑rays, ultrasound, ECG) and more advanced procedures such as endoscopy, keyhole surgery and an orthopaedic theatre.
 From the latest reviews, owners frequently mention staff taking time with nervous pets and explaining treatment clearly (including updates while pets stayed overnight).
 A minority of recent reviews report serious concerns about costs and outcomes—one describes paying around £1,000 for an overnight stay with no clear diagnosis, and another describes a distressing experience around aftercare following euthanasia.

 The Park Veterinary Clinic is described by one long-standing client as no longer vet-owned, with a “company who owns the business” (group name not stated) sending frequent reminder texts.
 In day-to-day care, reviews most often mention support with routine appointments and common problems (vaccinations/check-ups, a puppy with tummy issues, a dog with a skin infection), plus access features like being able to arrange a chat with a nurse or vet without a booked appointment.
 Owners also repeatedly highlight staff handling nervous pets patiently, while one recent review raises concerns about visible cleanliness (animal hair in main areas) and says the consultation/services felt “exceptionally high” for what they experienced.